igordzie97/igordzie97/README.md

 - Docker - Containerization

 ### [Bookstore](https://github.com/igordzie97/bookstore-microservices)
-The project puropse is to create the backend system which will support the bookstore activities.
+The project puropse is to create a backend system which will support the bookstore activities.
 System architecture is based on microservices.

 **Technologies:**
 - Java + Spring Boot - Backend